ConlanMcNamee/yummly_example/README.md

 4. Tell angular that in order for this code to work properly it will need the YummlyGetService in the providers array.

-- Modify the AppComponent Class.
+##Now, Modify the AppComponent Class.
 It will need to called differently than in the base example so we can utilize the OnInit component
 ```
 export class AppComponent implements OnInit {

 }
 ```

 Inside the AppComponent declare some attributes that will be used in the methods you'll create
 ```
 recipes: Object[];
 ingredients = [];
 excludeString = "";
 ```
   The recipes attribute is where our api call will store matches received from Yummly.
   The ingredients attribute will later be replaced by recipes.ingredients in one of our methods And the excludeString will be created by the user as they add ingredients they wish to be excluded from the returned recipes.

 This next line assists in our api call
 ```
 mode = 'Observable';
 ```

-Next construct the yummlyGetService so that it can be used
+## Construct the yummlyGetService so that it can be used
 ```
 constructor(private yummlyGetService: YummlyGetService) {}
 ```

-Finally we create four methods
+#Create Four Methods inside AppComponent
-1. createExcludeString
+## First Method createExcludeString
 ```
 createExcludeString(string: String) {
   let excludes = string.split(',');